Detritus: Aquatic ecosystems

+In aquatic ecosystems, especially freshwater systems, most of the detritus comes from nearby terrestrial ecosystems.
+Plant litter is the most important source of carbon in smaller order streams.

-In contrast to land ecosystems, dead materials and excreta in aquatic ecosystems are typically transported by water flow; finer particles tend to be transported farther or suspended longer.
+In contrast to land ecosystems, dead materials and excreta in aquatic ecosystems are typically transported by water flow; finer particles tend to be transported farther, or suspended longer (termed fine particulate organic matter, or FPOM).
 In freshwater bodies organic material from plants can form a silt known as mulm or humus on the bottom.
-This material, some called undissolved organic carbon breaks down into dissolved organic carbon and can bond to heavy metal ions via chelation.
+This material, sometimes called undissolved organic carbon breaks down into dissolved organic carbon and can bond to heavy metal ions via chelation.
 It can also break down into colored dissolved organic matter such as tannin, a specific form of tannic acid.
 In saltwater bodies, organic material breaks down and forms a marine snow.
 This example of detritus commonly consists of organic materials such as dead phytoplankton and zooplankton, the outer walls of diatoms and coccolithophores, dead skin and scales of fish, and fecal pellets.
 This material will slowly sink to the seafloor, where it makes up the majority of sediment in some areas.
-Once settled, the material will not only contribute to sediments but will help to feed different species of detritivore, organisms which feed on detritus, such as annelid worms and sea cucumbers, to name a few.
+Once settled, the material will not only contribute to sediments but will help to feed different species of detritivores, organisms which feed on detritus, such as annelid worms and sea cucumbers.
 The exact composition of this detritus varies based on location and time of year, as it is very closely tied to primary production.